 Description of the Product

-The product we are building is called MicSpot, an Android application designed to help stand up comedians find and sign up for open mics in the area, coordinate transportation with other comics to and from open mics and discover new up and coming comedians.
+The product we are building is called MicSpot, an Android application designed to help stand up comedians find and sign up for open mics in an area, coordinate transportation with other comedians to and from open mics and discover new up and coming comedians.
+MicSpot will also allow the hosts of open mics to create their open mic within MicSpot so comedians around the area can perform at their open mic.

 Need for the Product

-The current state of open mic comedy is messy and disorganized, and for new comics or experienced comics coming to a new area can be very difficult to navigate.
+‘Open mics‘ are a venue for beginning comedians to practice and hone their stand up comedy skills.
+It is from this venue that comedians will move on to book their own shows and launch their careers in standup comedy.
+However, the current state of open mic comedy is messy and disorganized and for comedians coming to a new area, it can be very difficult to navigate.
 Currently, the system for finding open mics is as follows: Each city’s comedy scene has a Facebook group, which will have within it (best case scenario) a Google calendar containing the schedule of open mics for the area (Bay Area calendar shown below):